Vietnam Historical Trip, Day 7: Da Nang

 It is claimed that it was built by the Japanese in the 18th century

 This is another picture just to show how serene the town was.
-I must say that this was a nice town to settled down.
+I must say that this was a nice town to settle down in.

 Comments